Joint mixability of elliptical distributions and related families: Elliptical Distributions and Related Families

 for some column-vector $\boldsymbol{\mu}$, $n\times n$ positive semidefinite matrix $\bf{\Sigma}$ and for some function $\psi\in {\bf \Psi}_n$ with $\psi(0)=1$, which is called the characteristic generator.
 In general, elliptical distributions can be bounded or unbounded, unimodal or multimodal.
 When $\psi(u)=\exp(-u/2)$, ${\bf E}_n({\boldsymbol \mu},{\bf \Sigma}, {\bf \psi})$ is the normal distribution ${\bf N}_n({\boldsymbol \mu},{\bf \Sigma})$ and when $n=1$ the class of elliptical distributions consists of the class of symmetric distributions.
 It is well known that an $n$-dimensional random vector $\bf{X}\sim {\bf E}_n({\boldsymbol \mu},{\bf \Sigma}, {\bf \psi})$ if and only if for any vector ${\boldsymbol{\alpha}}\in \Bbb{R}^n$, one has (Cambanis et al. (1981)) ${\bf\boldsymbol\alpha^{\top} X}\sim {\bf E}_1({\boldsymbol \alpha^{\top}\boldsymbol\mu}, \boldsymbol\alpha^{\top}{\bf \Sigma}\boldsymbol\alpha, {\bf \psi}).$ In particular, $X_i\sim {\bf E}_1(\mu_i, \sigma_i^2, \psi)$ and $\sum_{i=1}^n X_i\sim {\bf E}_1({\boldsymbol e_n^{\top}\boldsymbol\mu}, \boldsymbol e_n^{\top}{\bf \Sigma}\boldsymbol e_n, {\bf \psi})$.

-The next result is due to Wang and Wang (2016) in which they proved the existence of the dependence structure.
-Here we present two another proofs by finding the exact dependence structure and by using Lemma 2.2, respectively. \begin{theorem} Suppose that $F_i\sim {\bf E}_1(\mu_i, \sigma^2_i, \psi)$, where $\mu_i\in {\Bbb R}, \sigma_i>0,$ $\psi$ is a characteristic generator for an $n$-elliptical distribution.
-Then ($F_1,\cdots, F_n$) is JM if the inequality
+The next result is due to Wang, Peng and Yang (2013), see also Wang and Wang (2016).
+Here we present three another proofs by finding the exact dependence structure and by using Lemma 2.2, respectively. \begin{theorem} (Wang, Peng and Yang (2013))\; Suppose $F_i\sim {\bf E}_1(\mu_i, \sigma^2_i, \psi)$, where $\mu_i\in {\Bbb R}, \sigma_i>0,$ $\psi$ is a characteristic generator for an $n$-elliptical distribution.
+Then ($F_1,\cdots, F_n$) is JM if and only if